Writing Styles: What is Style in Writing?

 Character development is an essential part of fiction writing, and it will naturally affect the style you use to write.
 If you’re writing in first person or third person limited, then your protagonist’s personality will affect everything, because their worldview tinges the way you tell their story.
 Key observational details and thought processes from main characters naturally bleed into the style of the writing itself.

 You can see this in action in the novels of F. Scott Fitzgerald.
-His second novel, The Beautiful and Damned, is written from the third person limited POV of Anthony Patch, an unambitious libertine whose personality is defined by wry cynicism and a rigid belief in the purposelessness of life.
+His second novel, The Beautiful and Damned, is written from the third person limited point of view of Anthony Patch, an unambitious libertine whose personality is defined by wry cynicism and a rigid belief in the purposelessness of life.
 These personality traits often affect the storytelling, as the reader sees the world through Anthony’s eyes, and thus trudges through a lot of Anthony’s ironic commentary and disdain for others.

 For your own writing, alter your style to reflect the traits of your characters.
 Style reflects personality, and the person narrating your fiction will certainly want to tell their story in their own way.